ghiscoding/slickgrid-universal/README.md

 - [x] Remove all Services init method 2nd argument (we can get DataView directly from the Grid object)
 - [ ] Check why `DOM Purify` doesn't work in SF
 - [ ] Search for any left "todo" in the entire solution
+- [ ] The Pagination/Footer width is a little off sometime compare to the width of the grid container